-Gauss blur Gauss filtering is a simple baseline task with little relevance to any practical application as we know the solution (Sec.
-4.)
+Gaussian Blur Gaussian filtering is a simple baseline task with little relevance to any practical application as we know the solution (Sect.
+4).
 It is relevant to our exposition, as we know that, if the network had seen the entire world (and not just the image content) it would be able to solve the task.
-It is remarkable, that despite the apparent simplicity of the task - it is a single linear filter after all - the absolute loss is significant enough to be visible for classic boundary handling.
-It is even more surprising, that the inability to learn a simple Gauss filter does not only result in artifacts along the boundaries, but also in the interior.
+It is remarkable, that despite the apparent simplicity of the task-it is a single linear filter after all-the absolute loss is significant enough to be visible for classic boundary handling.
+It is even more surprising, that the inability to learn a simple Gaussian filter does not only result in artifacts along the boundaries, but also in the interior.
 This is to be attributed to the inability of a linear filter to handle the boundary.
-In other words, a network without explicit boundary handling is unable to learn a task as easy as blurring an image.
+In other words, it is surprisingly complex for a network without explicit boundary handling to learn a task as easy as blurring an image.
 We will see that this observation can also be made for more complex tasks in the following sections.